coala/coala/docs/Developers/External_Bears.rst

 .. note::

-  The output JSON spec is the same as the one that ``coala-json`` uses.
-If you ever get lost you can run ``coala-json`` over a file and check the results.
+  The output JSON spec is the same as the one that ``coala --json`` uses.
+If you ever get lost you can run ``coala --json`` over a file and check the results.